signalpoint/DrupalGap/README.md

 ## What is DrupalGap?

-> An open source javascript front end framework and application development kit for Drupal 7.
+> An open source application development kit for Drupal 7.
 [Try a demo...](http://demo.drupalgap.org)

 ## What is DrupalGap used for?